-Food chaining is a technique for helping picky eaters gradually expand their diets.
+Food chaining is a technique for helping picky eaters gradually expand their diets by using current food habits as a foundation for building new ones.
 Using encouragement, exploration, and familiarity, food chaining makes diet change more natural.
-Basically, it’s about using the food habits your kiddo already has as the foundation for building new ones.

 Let’s talk about what food chaining is and how you can implement it into your kiddo’s routine.

 Food chaining is based on the idea that kids will eat foods that they like.
 For example, if your child likes Cheese-Its, you may be able to introduce a different type of cheese cracker.
 From there, you may try real cheddar cheese.
 On the other hand, maybe it’s the crunch of the cracker that makes Cheese-Its so appealing to your kiddo.
 In that case, you may focus on introducing other types of crunchy foods.

 This will unlock the “who, what, where, when, why, and how” of your kiddo’s eating habits, which can give you a great idea of where to start in your food chaining journey.

 Starting from a place of “like,” it’s much easier to slowly progress to a varied diet than to introduce an entire diet of new foods all at once.
 For anyone, it would be a shock to go from a limited diet of toast and peanut butter, for example, to a rainbow of fruits and veggies.
 Especially for our kiddos who take comfort in their routines, it can be a recipe for disaster when those routines are turned upside down all of a sudden.

 Food chaining gives everyone the time and space they need to ensure that it’s a transition that fits the individual needs of each kiddo.
 Some kiddos will be starting from a place of greater food diversity and will easily make the jump to new foods as a result.